-This course involves a hands-on approach to both print and broadcast media, offering on-air and behind-camera experience in the school television studio, and the regular publication of articles in local newspapers.
+This course is an introduction to both print and broadcast media, offering on-air and behind-camera experience in the school television studio, and the regular publication of articles in local newspapers.
 Students will also create, produce, and anchor a daily show.
 The components of good journalism - how to reach, keep, and effectively communicate with audiences of readers, listeners, and viewers - are integral parts of this course, which seeks consistent student involvement and participation in all aspects of the curriculum.
+The final will be a portfolio that encompasses the work that you've done throughout the year.

-Creative Writing (0603)
+Creative Writing (0603) ^{1/2} credit